DataDog/datadog-go/README.md

 You can use this protocol by giving a `unix:///path/to/dsd.socket` address argument to the `New` constructor.

-### Blocking vs Asynchronous behaviour
+### Blocking vs Asynchronous behavior

 When transporting DogStatsD datagram over UDS, two modes are available, "blocking" and "asynchronous".

-"blocking" allows to know if the metric you sent made it to the agent but does not guarentee that calls to the library will return instantly.
+"blocking" allows for error checking but does not guarantee that calls to the library will return instantly.
 For example `client.Gauge(...)` might take 50ms or more to complete.
-If used in a hot path of your application, this behaviour might significantly impact your performance.
+If used in a hot path of your application, this behavior might significantly impact your performance.

-"asynchronous" does not allow for error checking but guarentees that .
-This is similar to UDP behaviour.
+"asynchronous" does not allow for error checking but guarantees that calls are instantaneous (<1ms).
+This is similar to UDP behavior.

-Currently, in 2.x, "blocking" is the default behaviour to ensure backward compatibility.
-To use the "asynchronous" behaviour, use the `statsd.WithAsyncUDS()` option.
+Currently, in 2.x, "blocking" is the default behavior to ensure backward compatibility.
+To use the "asynchronous" behavior, use the `statsd.WithAsyncUDS()` option.
 **Version 3.0 will drop support for the blocking mode.** As such, we suggest enabling the "asynchronous" mode.

 ## Performance / Metric drops